Lyft Sexual Assault Lawsuit: How To File & Lawsuit Updates

 If you have questions about your experience or are seeking information about filing a Lyft sexual assault lawsuit, you can reach out ot us for support today.

-Current Lyft Sexual Assault Lawsuits in the Headlines
+Lyft Sexual Assault Lawsuits in the News [August 2025]

 Since the launch of rideshare apps, it is likely tens of thousands of people have experienced sexual harassment, abuse, assault, kidnapping, and other violent crimes in rideshares.